dint-dev/universal_html/README.md

 This library exports our implementation by default.
 The library exports _dart:html_ only in browsers.

 Getting warnings?
-If you exchange DOM elements with packages that use _dart:html_, your IDE/compiler may produce type warnings ("universal_html Element is not dart:html Element").
-You can eliminate the warnings by using the package below.
+In some cases, when you mix _universal_io_ classes with _dart:html_ classes, your IDE produces type warnings ("universal_html Element is not dart:html Element").
+Your application should still compile (in Dart2js, _universal_html_ classes will be _dart:html_ classes).
+You can eliminate these warnings by using Option 2 (below).

-### Library that exports dart:html by default
+### Option 2
 ```dart
 import 'package:universal_html/browser/html.dart';
 ```
 This library exports _dart:html_ by default.
 The library exports our implementation only when _dart:io_ is available.

-If you use this library:
-  * Dart tools may mistakenly think that your package is not compatible with VM/Flutter.
+If you use this library, your package will not compile in Node.JS.
+Dart tools may also mistakenly think that your package is not compatible with VM/Flutter.
-  * Your package will not compile in Node.JS.

 ## 3. That's it!
 ```dart